 Haarlem is a lovely historical city, located on the river Spaarne, less than 20 kilometres from Amsterdam.
-It boasts a magnificent old centre with plenty of monumental buildings.
-As the city was home to several first class Dutch painters, including Frans Hals, there’s a lot of art to go around.
-Haarlem in The Netherlands is […]Read more "Haarlem"
+It features a magnificent old centre with plenty of monumental buildings.
+The city was once home to several famous Dutch painters, including Frans Hals, so there is a large art focus.
+Haarlem is where my grandmother is from […]Read more "Haarlem"

 Amersfoort is a city and municipality in the province of Utrecht, The Netherlands.
 Amersfoort is a very historic and attractive city.
 It has many fine medieval buildings that are well maintained.
 It is a busy place with a population of just under 150,000 people, but the town centre is easily explored on foot, with most […]Read more "Amersfoort"